textbook/tdb/README.md

 ## Code

-Befunge code is a series of characters on a 2D grid.
-This is represented in our tests as a string, e.g. the `"74 |\n   @\n   #\n   ."` represents the code:
+A Befunge program is a series of characters on a 2D grid.
+This is represented in our tests as a string, e.g. `"74 |\n   @\n   #\n   ."` represents the program:

 | ↓ y \ x → | 0 | 1 | 2 | 3 |
 |---|---|---|---|---|